google-deepmind/mujoco/doc/XMLreference.rst

 :at:`class`: :at-val:`string, optional`
    Defaults class for setting unspecified attributes.
-:at:`mode`: :at-val:`[fixed, track, trackcom, targetbody, targetbodycom], "fixed"` This is identical to the mode attribute of :ref:`camera <camera>` above.
+:at:`mode`: :at-val:`[fixed, track, trackcom, targetbody, targetbodycom], "fixed"` This is identical to the mode attribute of :ref:`camera <body-camera>` above.
 It specifies the how the light position and orientation in world coordinates are computed in forward kinematics (which in turn determine what the light illuminates).
 :at:`target`: :at-val:`string, optional`
-   This is identical to the target attribute of :ref:`camera <camera>` above.
+   This is identical to the target attribute of :ref:`camera <body-camera>` above.
 It specifies which body should be targeted in "targetbody" and "targetbodycom" modes.
 :at:`directional`: :at-val:`[false, true], "false"`
    The light is directional if this attribute is "true", otherwise it is a spotlight.